gameblabla/blog/_posts/2017-04-30-yugioh-games.markdown

 <img src="/images/links.png" />
 <br />
 Duel Links is perhaps the biggest leap to Yu-Gi-Oh games since Nightmare Troubadour.<br />
-The online-aspect of the game, even though it’s quite minimal, makes it hard to go back to the old games.<br />
+The online-aspect of the game, even though it’s quite minimal, <br />
+makes it hard to go back to the old games.<br /><br />
 Compared to the original board game, some changes were made :</p>
 <li>You can only set 3 Magic/Trap cards and Monsters.</li>
 <li>Each character has a special ability that can alter the game.</li>